-EXPORT pattern [AS replacement_pattern] [,pattern [AS replacement_pattern]] where: pattern Is a string, optionally including wildcard characters (either or ?), that matches zero or more defined global symbols.
+EXPORT pattern [AS replacement_pattern] [,pattern [AS replacement_pattern]]

+is a string, optionally including wildcard characters (either or ?), that matches zero or more defined global symbols.
 If pattern does not match any defined global symbol, the linker ignores the command.
 The operand can match only defined global symbols.